oracle/cloudtestdrive/AppDev/cloud-native/manual-setup/full-setup-free-tier.md

 While not required we do recommend that you change this password to prevent access by other people.

-  1. On the desktop background click right, then tak the "Open Terminal" option
+  1. On the desktop background click right, then the **Open Terminal** option

   ![](images/vnc-01-open-terminal.png)